mhluska/ember-experiments/README.md

 * `setExperiments({experimentName: variantName})` Allows you to force-set all experiments to specific values
 * `clearExperiments()` Clear all experiments

+## Special Thanks
+We've been A/B testing internally at [Outdoorsy](https://www.outdoorsy.com) for quite some time now using a hodgepodge of internal tools on top of [Ember Feature Flags](https://github.com/kategengler/ember-feature-flags).
+It served us well, but was time for some changes to make it easier to track experiments and perform more complicated split testing.
+Massive thanks to Kate for the awesome addon that got us started!

 ## Contributing
 Package uses npm 6.1+ for dependency management.
 If you're adding a new dependency, please make sure you run `npm i` before pushing back upstream.